lipidomic-uottawa/batl/README.md

 ## Installation (two ways)

-* R novices can download the ``batl_installer_2.05.6.R`` script and run it in R to automatically download the batl_X.XX.X.tar.gz package in this repository and install it on their machine with any package dependencies
+* R novices can download the ``batl_installer_2.05.6.R`` script and run it in R to automatically download the batl_X.XX.X.tar.gz package in this repository and install it on their machine with any package dependencies.
+It is recommended to exit RStudio and re-open it upon first installation.
-* Users familiar with R can download the batl_X.XX.X.tar.gz file and install it via ``install.packages("/path_to_file/batl_X.XX.X.tar.gz", repos = NULL, type = "source", dependencies = TRUE)``
+* Users familiar with R can download the batl_X.XX.X.tar.gz file and install it via ``install.packages("/path_to_file/batl_X.XX.X.tar.gz", repos = NULL, type = "source", dependencies = TRUE)``.
+It is recommended to exit RStudio and re-open it upon first installation.
   * If installation fails, install the package dependencies manually according to the error message

 ## Instructions